 The differences between a judo and jiu jitsu kimono

 One of the most obvious distinctions between judo and jiu-jitsu kimonos is their cut.
-Judo kimonos are generally looser and heavier than jiu-jitsu kimonos.
-This loose fit makes it easier for judokas to grip their opponent and perform throwing techniques.
+Judo kimonos are generally fuller and heavier than jiu-jitsu kimonos.
+This ample cut allows judokas to grip their opponent more easily and perform projection techniques.

-Jiu-jitsu kimonos, on the other hand, fit more closely to the body.
+Jiu-jitsu kimonos, on the other hand, fitcloser to the body.
 They have longer sleeves and tighter pants to allow greater freedom of movement in ground grappling and submission techniques.
 This snug fit promotes mobility, which is essential for jiu-jitsu practitioners.
-As the sleeves of the jiu-jitsu kimono are tighter, the kimono becomes more difficult for the opponent to grasp.
+The sleeves of the jiu-jitsu kimono are tighter, making the kimono more difficult for the opponent to grip.

 The materials used